cyberofficial/CyberPatchMaker/docs/self-contained-executables.md

 ## Creating Self-Contained Executables

-### Using the GUI Generator

-1. Open `patch-gen-gui.exe`
-2. Configure your patch as normal:
-   - Select versions directory
-   - Choose from/to versions (or use batch mode)
-   - Set compression and options
-3. **Check the "Create self-contained executable" checkbox**
-4. Click "Generate Patch"
-5. Both files are created:
-   - `patch-1.0.0-to-1.0.1.patch` (standard patch file)
-   - `patch-1.0.0-to-1.0.1.exe` (self-contained executable with chosen type)

 ### Using the CLI Generator

-You can also create self-contained executables from the command line:
+You can create self-contained executables from the command line:

 ```powershell
 # Generate a single patch with self-contained executable